Contents

 We felt it would be helpful to highlight a few common questions students ask about Good Cause.

-What does ‘manifestly prejudiced’ mean?
+What does ‘manifest prejudice’ mean?

 What can a Good Cause Claim achieve?